Why we like this hotel

 The Singular's excursions allow you to get off the beaten track and away from the crowds by revealing some of the hidden gems outside of Torres del Paine while still giving you the option to explore within the national park.

 The Singular's 57 light-filled rooms all have enormous windows that overlook the water and invite the outside in.
 You cannot tire of the fjord and mountain views.
 All rooms have en-suite bathrooms with a free-standing bath, separate drenching shower, marble sink and toiletries made from natural products.
 Bathrobes, slippers and a hairdryer are provided.
 Televisions and limited WiFi are available in the rooms.

 King and twin rooms

-There are 27 each of the king and twin rooms (45 square metres) and all have six-metre wide windows that allow you to sit back and watch the changing light on the fjord from the comfort of your bed.
+There are 27 king and twin rooms (45 square metres) which each have six-metre wide windows that allow you to gaze out, in awe, at the changing light on the fjord from the comfort of your bed.
 Rooms come with desks and a seating area.